-Gluten-free stuffing is a must-have for any gluten-free Thanksgiving dinner.
+Gluten free mushroom stuffing is a must-have for any gluten-free Thanksgiving dinner.
 This GF stuffing is also a gluten-free dairy-free (GFDF) stuffing as well!

 This post was sponsored by Schar.
 The opinions are my own.